Code of Conduct

 PURPOSE

 In an effort to provide a comfortable and safe environment for all Library patrons, staff, and volunteers, and to protect Library property, the Board of Trustees of Meridian Library District (MLD) has established a Library Code of Conduct.
-The Policy is designed to provide clear and reasonable guidelines governing acceptable behavior within the Library, on the premises, and on its various online platforms.
+The Policy is designed to provide clear and reasonable guidelines governing acceptable behavior within the branches, on the premises, and on its various online platforms.

 UNACCEPTABLE BEHAVIOR